-Article 13(8) of the EU Cyber Resilience Act (Regulation (EU) 2024/2847) requires manufacturers to deliver security updates free of charge and without undue delay throughout the support period.
+The EU Cyber Resilience Act (Regulation (EU) 2024/2847) requires manufacturers to handle vulnerabilities throughout the support period and, where security updates are available, disseminate them without delay and free of charge.
 This page covers update-delivery mechanics across embedded, standalone, SaaS, and hybrid architectures.
 For duration mechanics see support period basics; for pre-purchase disclosure see end-of-support disclosure.

 Summary

 - Security updates are not feature updates.
-A change that addresses a vulnerability is governed by Article 13(8) cost and cadence rules; a change that adds new capability is not.
+A change that addresses a vulnerability follows the security-update duties; a change that adds new capability does not.

-- "Without undue delay" tracks severity.
-Industry-standard expectations are days for actively exploited critical issues, 30 days for high severity, 90 days for medium, and the next regular cycle for low.
+- Patch targets should track severity.
+Industry-standard operating targets are days for actively exploited critical issues, 30 days for high severity, 90 days for medium, and the next regular cycle for low.

 - Architecture changes the delivery model.
 Embedded firmware, standalone software, SaaS, and hybrid products each have distinct update mechanics that the technical file must document.

-- Article 14 reporting interacts with the update lifecycle.
-When an actively exploited vulnerability is detected, the 24-hour ENISA early warning runs in parallel with the patch process; the update mechanism must be wired into the reporting workflow.
+- Reporting interacts with the update lifecycle.
+When an actively exploited vulnerability is detected, the 24-hour early warning to the coordinating CSIRT and ENISA runs in parallel with the patch process; the update mechanism must feed the reporting workflow.

-The four anchors of CRA security-update compliance: cost rule, distribution preference, cadence expectation, and penalty ceiling.
+The four anchors of CRA security-update compliance: cost rule, distribution preference, update availability, and penalty model.

 A security update under the CRA is a change that addresses a vulnerability, a weakness in the product that could be exploited to compromise confidentiality, integrity, or availability.
-The distinction from a feature update matters for two reasons: security updates must be free of charge and must be delivered without undue delay, whereas feature updates carry neither obligation.
+The distinction from a feature update matters for two reasons: available security updates must be free of charge and must be disseminated without delay, whereas feature updates carry neither obligation.

 |---|---|---|